chanzuckerberg/single-cell-curation/schema/7.0.0/schema.md

   * Updated the requirements for <code>self_reported_ethnicity_ontology_term_id</code> to require HANCESTRO or AfPO terms that are descendants of <code>"HANCESTRO:0601"</code> for <i>ethnicity category</i> or <code>"HANCESTRO:0602"</code> for <i>geography-based population category</i>
   * Updated the requirements for <code>sex</code> to require <code>"na"</code> when the <code>sex_ontology_term_id</code> is <code>"na"</code>
   * Updated the requirements for <code>sex_ontology_term_id</code> to require <code>"na"</code> when the <code>tissue_type</code> is <code>"cell line"</code>
+  * Updated requirements for <code>suspension_type</code>:
+    * Added Cel-seq
+    * Added Quartz-seq
+    * Deleted sci-RNA-seq
+    * Updated CEL-seq2 to CEL-seq2 and its descendants
+    * Updated SPLiT-seq to SPLiT-seq and its descendants
+    * Updated STRT-seq to STRT-seq and its descendants
   * **Breaking change**.
 Updated the requirements for <code>tissue_ontology_term_id</code> to rename the <code>tissue_type</code> of <code>"cell culture"</code> to <code>"primary cell culture"</code>
   * Updated the requirements for <code>tissue_ontology_term_id</code> to add the <code>tissue_type</code> of <code>"cell line"</code>
   * Updated the requirements for <code>tissue_ontology_term_id</code> when the <code>tissue_type</code> is <code>"organoid"</code>